dhermes/foreign-fortran/README.md

 This is a Sphinx project (i.e. documentation focused rather than code focused).
-The goal is to explain different scenarios where a Fortran shared library can be called from other programming languages
+The goal is to explain different scenarios where a Fortran shared library can be called from other programming languages.
+See [documentation][1] for examples in action.

 [1]: https://foreign-fortran.readthedocs.io